chen3feng/blade-build/doc/en/FAQ.md

 ```bash
 yum install libstdc++-static
 ```

+### g++: Fatal error:Killed signal terminated program cc1plus ###

+Maybe your debox is not powerful enough to support defaultly calculated number of jobs, retry with `-j <lesser-job-number>` parameter, such as using `blade build -j4` in a 8 cores machine.

+### No space left on device

+The output disk is full.
+Besides the output directory, the temporary directory is often a root cause, you can try to clean it or modify the [TMPDIR](https://gcc.gnu.org/onlinedocs/gcc/Environment-Variables.html) environment variable to change it.

 ### How to skip some directories contains foreign `BUILD` files (such as from bazel) ###